.avif)

-The LatinxEd Fellowship was created to disrupt that pattern.
-It's a leadership experience that equips Latine youth and education professionals with the skills, community, and culturally rooted support to stop navigating broken systems and start reshaping them.
+The LatinxEd Fellowship was created to disrupt that pattern, equipping Latine youth and education professionals with the skills, community, and culturally rooted support to stop navigating broken systems and start reshaping them.

 Two distinct pathways nurture leadership development at every stage.